INVO Bioscience (NASDAQ:INVO) Trading Down 8%

-A number of research firms have issued reports on INVO.
-Colliers Securities assumed coverage on INVO Bioscience in a research note on Tuesday, December 15th.
-They issued a “buy” rating for the company.
-Roth Capital started coverage on INVO Bioscience in a research note on Tuesday, December 29th.
+Several equities research analysts recently weighed in on INVO shares.
+Colliers Securities started coverage on INVO Bioscience in a report on Tuesday, December 15th.
 They set a “buy” rating on the stock.
+Roth Capital started coverage on INVO Bioscience in a research report on Tuesday, December 29th.
+They set a “buy” rating for the company.

 The firm has a market capitalization of $15.41 million, a P/E ratio of -3.27 and a beta of -1.14.
 The company has a 50-day moving average of $3.36 and a 200-day moving average of $3.38.